Originally published 4/12/22, expanded 4/6/23

 How to Prevent Mold on Marijuana

 Proper storage is the key to keeping mold away from your weed.
-You will need to control everything from temperature and light to oxygen exposure and humidity in the storage container.
-Here are a few tips to keep weed fresh.
+Mold spores are a natural part of the environment, but they gravitate to organic materials where certain environmental conditions are met, and the spores will be most likely capable of growing and thriving.
+To prevent mold on weed, you will need to control everything from temperature and light to oxygen exposure and humidity in the storage container.
+Here are a few tips to keep weed fresh and mold-free.

 Avoid hot or frigid temps

-Storing your stash in the fridge or freezer is not a good idea.
-Likewise, you don't want to put your weed outdoors in the cold or heat.
-The best temperature range is above 50°F (10°C) and under 77°F (25°C).
+Certain temperatures are more conducive to mold growth.
+The best temperature range for weed storage is above 50°F (10°C) and under 77°F (25°C).
+Therefore, storing your stash in the fridge or freezer is not a good idea.
+Likewise, you don't want to put your weed outdoors in the cold or heat for long periods.

 Watch the humidity levels